Our Commitment to Diversity, Equity, Accessibility, Inclusion, and Positive Change

 Norman Akers, Associate Professor of Visual Art, University of Kansas

-Thursday, September 24 at 7pm Central on YouTube: KU Art History Channel
+Thursday, September 24 on YouTube: KU Art History Channel

 M. Carmen Lane, Cleveland-based artist, writer, and director of the ATNSC: Center for Healing & Creative Leadership

-Thursday, October 29 at 7pm Central on YouTube: KU Art History Channel
+Thursday, October 29 on YouTube: KU Art History Channel

-Dipti Khera, Assistant Professor of Art History, NYU
+Dipti Khera, Associate Professor of Art History, NYU

 Kimberly M. Jenkins, Assistant Professor of Fashion Studies, Ryerson University, Toronto

-Keri Watson, Assistant Professor of Art History, University of Central Florida, and Director of the Florida Prison Education Project
+Keri Watson, Associate Professor of Art History, University of Central Florida, and Director of the Florida Prison Education Project